Republic of China Military Academy: Establishment

 By 1924, the Kuomintang (KMT) wanted to build a modern, and politically reliable armed force.
 The KMT received money, materiel, and advisors from the Soviet Union; military advisors provided training and began reorganizing the KMT's forces along Soviet lines.
 As part of the reforms, political commissars were introduced for political and technical training and, in 1924, the KMT's 1st National Congress approved the creation of the Whampoa Military Academy to train junior officers for the what would become the National Revolutionary Army (NRA).
-The academy was established in May 1924 on Changzhou Island in Huangpu, Guangzhou with Chiang Kai-shek as superintendent.
+The academy was established in May 1924 on Dane's Island (present day Changzhou Island) in Huangpu, Guangzhou with Chiang Kai-shek as superintendent.
 Liao Zhongkai, the KMT treasury secretary, was the party's representative to the academy.
 Sun Yat-sen took the ceremonial position of the academy's premier.